nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_FIRST_COMPONENT.md

 # Writing Your First React Component
-In this chapter you will learn how write a basic React functional component, write in the JSX syntax, and utilize the useState hook.
+In this chapter you will learn how to write a basic React functional component, write with the JSX syntax, and utilize the useState hook.

 ## Watch Video
 Watch the video and implement the code yourself.
 Then read the rest of the chapter.